 If you are heading to Britain (England, Scotland, Wales), here is a list of British foods you need to try.

-Famous English Breakfast, also known as Full Breakfast, is a synonym of England and the United Kingdom.
+Famous Full English breakfast, also known as Full English, is a synonym for England and the United Kingdom.

 2. SCOTCH EGG

 When you boil an egg, wrap it up with breaded sausages, and then deep-fry it all together, you get one of the most popular British dishes ever.

 The delicious Scotch egg is traditional British picnic food, strongly beloved by all true Brits.

 If you want to taste a genuine British pie, then Shepherd’s pie should be on your British foods list.

 Shepherd’s pie is a traditional British meat pie with mashed potato crust.
 Authentic Shepherd’s pie is prepared with lamb meat.

 Undoubtedly, Shepherd’s pie is one of the best UK dishes.

 4. COTTAGE PIE